This post contains affiliate links. Please see our disclosure policy.

 Instructions

-- Garnish with a squeeze of lemon juice, lemon zest, and a sprinkle of freshly black pepper.
+- Serve the green beans hot garnished with a squeeze of lemon juice, lemon zest, and/or a sprinkle of freshly ground black pepper.
+Serve over pecan muhammara for an extra treat.

 Notes